Analysis and Numerical Approximation of Stationary Second-Order Mean Field Game Partial Differential Inclusions: Analysis of Monotone Finite Element Scheme

 \subsection{Convergence}

-In this section we employ a compactness argument to prove the convergence result Theorem~\ref{convergence} when unique solutions to \eqref{weakform} are ensured under the hypotheses of Theorem~\ref{thm2'}.
-Note that, in addition, the following proof yields an alternative method of showing the existence of weak solutions to \eqref{sys} in the sense of Definition~\ref{weakdef}. \begin{proof}[Proof of Theorem~\ref{convergence}] Let $\{(u_k,m_k)\}_{k\in\mathbb{N}}$ denote the sequence of solutions given by Theorem~\ref{thm2''} with associated vector fields $\tilde{b}_k\in D_pH[u_k]$ ($k\in\mathbb{N}$).
-Since Theorem~\ref{Full'} indicates that the sequences $\{m_k\}_{k\in\mathbb{N}}$, $\{u_k\}_{k\in\mathbb{N}}$ are uniformly bounded in $H_0^1(\Omega)$, while $\{\tilde{b}_k\}_{k\in\mathbb{N}}$ is uniformly bounded in $L^{\infty}(\Omega;\mathbb{R}^n)$, by the Rellich--Kondrachov compactness theorem and Banach--Alaoglu theorem we may pass to subsequences, without change of notation, that satisfy as $k\to \infty$
+In this section we employ a compactness argument to prove the convergence result Theorem \ref{convergence} when unique solutions of \eqref{weakform} are ensured under the hypotheses of Theorem \ref{thm2-uniqueness}.
+Note that, in addition, the following proof yields an alternative method of showing the existence of weak solutions to \eqref{sys} in the sense of Definition \ref{weakdef}. \begin{proof}[Proof of Theorem \ref{convergence}] Let $\{(u_k,m_k)\}_{k\in\mathbb{N}}$ denote the sequence of solutions given by Theorem \ref{thm2''} with associated vector fields $\tilde{b}_k\in D_pH[u_k]$ ($k\in\mathbb{N}$).
+Since Theorem \ref{Full'} indicates that the sequences $\{m_k\}_{k\in\mathbb{N}}$, $\{u_k\}_{k\in\mathbb{N}}$ are uniformly bounded in $H_0^1(\Omega)$, while $\{\tilde{b}_k\}_{k\in\mathbb{N}}$ is uniformly bounded in $L^{\infty}(\Omega;\mathbb{R}^n)$, we may pass to subsequences, without change of notation, that satisfy as $k\to \infty$

 for some $m,u\in H_0^1(\Omega)$, some $\tilde{b}_*\in L^{\infty}(\Omega;\mathbb{R}^n)$, and for any $q\in [1,2^*)$ where the critical exponent $2^*=\infty$ if $n=2$ and $2^*=\frac{2n}{n-2}$ if $n\geq 3$.
 Notice in particular that $m_k\tilde{b}_k$ converges weakly to $m\tilde{b}_*$ in $L^2(\Omega;\mathbb{R}^n)$ as $k\to\infty$.